-No. It is recommended that a free, dedicated POP3 Gmail account be used for outgoing email from the DS-11.
-Refer to Tech Note 117 for additional information.
+No. It is recommended that a free, dedicated Outlook account be used for outgoing email from the DS-11.
+Refer to Technical Note 204 for additional information.

 I may want to review the results of any diagnostics tests performed on the DS-11.
 Are these results saved?

 Yes.
 All results generated using the diagnostics app are available using the Data app.

 Can I clear the data from the instrument?

 Yes.
 The Archive function enables you to remove all or selected subsets of data from the instrument.
 The process exports a .csv of the data to a location of your choice so that it is not lost, just deleted from the instrument.
 Refer to Technical Note 124 for additional information.